 Colorado River, Grand Canyon

 The Colorado River, which winds 226 miles through Colorado, Utah, and Arizona, is one of the quintessential rafting destinations in the country.
-When you aren’t battling the powerful Class IV to V rapids, the calm stretches provide a unique view of the canyon.
+When you aren’t battling the powerful Class IV to V rapids, the calm stretches provide a unique view of the Grand Canyon.
 The journey also offers plenty of adventure on dry land with ancient Indian ruins, miles of hiking trails, and campsites located on beautiful beaches.

 Magpie River, Canada